-Evolutionary medicine has already proven helpful in understanding the evolution of antibiotic resistance, virulence, cancer, and autoimmune diseases and the field is in a phase of rapid growth that makes it difficult to predict where its future contributions will be greatest.
-Much will depend on how quickly we can provide health professionals with education about evolutionary biology that is comparable to that they receive about other basic medical sciences.
+Evolution has already helped us understand the evolution of antibiotic resistance, virulence, cancer, and autoimmune diseases.
+Because the field is in a phase of rapid growth, it is difficult to predict where its future contributions will be greatest.
+Much will depend on how quickly we can provide health professionals with education in evolutionary biology comparable to what they receive in other basic medical sciences.